jjdeprisco/JDRenderEngine/README.md

 I know what you are thinking... there are already numerous VJ and Movie Scene transition tools out there.
 Yes, there are.
 I've tried most of them, and found many to be brilliant in their own right.
 Many were also over (or under) built for what I needed, and some simply didn't approach the problem from the same angle.

 A Note about Audio Reactivity!
 This tool is NOT for audio reactivity!
 There are dozens of audio reactivity approaches that one can use.
 I've explored most of the ones on YouTube.
 My goal is not to repeat that work here.
+It's easy to tap off the audio coming in to run through whatever reactive tools you like to use (see AudReact CHOP).

-Each piece of audio is different.
-As the artist will find, audio reactivity is *very* program dependent.
+As the artist will find, audio reactivity is *very* program dependent because piece of audio is different.
 A pulse/beat-driven audio reactive technique simply doesn't make sense for ambient music.
 If you want a more generative or random approach, then you might try different techniques.
 In my own work, I usually combine a beat-oriented approach with something that uses frequencies.
 But again, that material is covered elsewhere.

 Features: